FreeZeroDays/TTPs/Tools/CrackMapExec/README.md

 # CrackMapExec

-A swiss army knife for pentesting networks.
+CrackMapExec is a swiss army knife for penetration testing networks.
+At this point it can basically do anything.

 ## Installation